 - Internal Revenue Code 170(e)(3) provides enhanced tax deductions to businesses to encourage donations of fit and wholesome food to qualified nonprofit organizations serving the poor and needy.
 Qualified business taxpayers can deduct the cost to produce the food and half the difference between the cost and full fair market value of the donated food.

 - The U.S. Federal Food Donation Act of 2008 specifies procurement contract language encouraging Federal agencies and contractors of Federal agencies to donate excess wholesome food to eligible nonprofit organizations to feed food-insecure people in the United States.

-A large number of food charities accept and help coordinate food donations.
-The list of food donation charities presented here is not exhaustive.
+A growing number of organizations--both charitable and for profit--are working to recover wholesome excess food to provide low or no-cost meals to families in need.
+The list of organizations presented here is not exhaustive.
 Inclusion on this list does not imply endorsement by the USDA.
 (If you would like your organization listed, please contact FoodWasteChallenge@oce.usda.gov)

 Facebook / Twitter

 - DC Central Kitchen through job training, healthy food distribution, and local farm partnerships, DC Central Kitchen offers path-breaking solutions to poverty, hunger, and poor health.
 The 5,000 meals DC Central Kitchen dishes out every day are loaded into its fleet of trucks and distributed at little or no cost to 100 nearby homeless shelters, transitional homes, and nonprofit organizations, saving them money and nourishing their clients.
 DC Central Kitchen fights food waste by recovering food from grocery stores, restaurants, wholesalers, farms, corporate food services, catered events and farmers markets.
 Last year DC Central Kitchen recovered 707,008 lbs. of food, including 321,075 lbs. of produce.